ibizaman/haskell-godaddy/README.md

 ```
 [CREDENTIALS]
-apikey="KEY"
+apikey=KEY
-apisecret="SECRET"
+apisecret=SECRET
 ```

-It must contain a trailing newline.
+The KEY and SECRET should not be quoted and the config file must contain a trailing newline.

 # Installation